REFUSR/REFUSR/DOC/milestone_reports/HR00112190024_Special-Circumstances_ReMath_Milestone-4.md

 To build on work on junta testing to embrace the testing of other properties that might be of value in characterizing and comparing general functions, we both considered testing methodologies for specific properties, and for general property testing.
 General property testing in terms of adaptive sampling procedures proved to be a useful technique in developing our novel adaptive sample set construction technique for function characterization, which is based on the sensitivity information yielded by the junta tester's search.

-The approach uses concepts from the general purpose function property testing methodology in Chapter 6 of Oded Goldreich, _Introduction to Property Testing_, 2021; and also draws on ideas about function sensitivity measures to augment the existing junta tester with the ability to characterize a function based on local rather than global properties, which yields more information and can be implemented in a simpler and more efficient way than the general property tester.
+The approach uses concepts from the general purpose function property testing methodology in Chapter 6 of Oded Goldreich, _Introduction to Property Testing_, 2021 [@Goldreich2017IntroductionPropertyTesting]; and also draws on ideas about function sensitivity measures to augment the existing junta tester with the ability to characterize a function based on local rather than global properties, which yields more information and can be implemented in a simpler and more efficient way than the general property tester.

 We have implemented an adaptive method for characterizing functions by testing _pointwise properties_ i.e. local properties of the function defined in terms of the perturbation of a single bit of a point in the domain of the binary function being characterized.

 Previous work developed a tester for a fundamental nontrivial property of boolean functions: the junta property.
-A subset of size _k_ of a function's inputs are said to form a _k_-junta when knowing that subset is sufficient to determine the output of the function for all inputs.
+A subset of size $k$ of a function's inputs are said to form a $k$-junta when knowing that subset is sufficient to determine the output of the function for all inputs.
 Thus, determining this property permits one to restrict the search space for other properties to only those inputs known to influence the output of the function, since inputs outside the junta set can be ignored as they do not influence the function's output at any point in the input space.

 The testing of the junta property was a useful starting point for several reasons:
  - First, it provides information about where in the input space the function's output is sensitive to certain perturbations of its input, which is useful information for identifying and comparing functions, and for reducing the space of searches associated with these queries.
 This notion of sensitivity is related to the Nisan sensitivity and Dirichlet energy measures used elsewhere in the project.